VirgilSecurity/chat-back4app-android/README.md

 ```

 ### Important!
-You have to **Log Out** current user and register two new users, after that you can start E2EE chat with those two new users.
-The reason is that your first two users have got no `Virgil Card`'s, so you can not use encrypt\decrypt for them.
+You have to **Log Out** the current user and register two new users, after that you can start E2EE chat with those two new users.
+The reason is that your first two users have no `Virgil Card`'s, so you can not use encrypt\decrypt for them.

 ## HIPAA & GDPR compliance: